 Students should be encouraged to take the practice exercises, and then repeat the simulation until they are able to complete all of the objectives and achieve a score of at least 80%.
 Teachers may want to guide more advanced students to continue their simulation practice without the use of directions, transcripts, or objectives.

 See the next page for an overview of the simulation.

 Player Dashboard

-Click this icon to open the Player Dashboard and see performance metrics.
+Click this icon to open the Player

 Menu